opencog/atomspace/opencog/sheaf/README.md

 algebra are just specific rules for connecting connectors so that linearity is preserved.

-The N-gram in linguistics an example of an order-N tensor.
+The N-gram in linguistics an example of an degree-N tensor.
 The count of the number of occurances that an N-gram is seen is the weight.
 Sometimes the collection of N-grams is called a "vector", but this is not quite right, because when multiple N-grams are assebled to form a